MatthewGRowe/CleanWeb/content/unity/unitymanual3.md

 +++
-title = 'Tutorial 2 - Making enemies!'
+title = 'Tutorial 3 - Spinning Saw Blades'
 date = 2024-07-01T12:10:23+01:00

 #Theme-Defined params
 #Link is case sensitive!
-thumbnail = "img/unity/cover2.png" #Thumbnail image
+thumbnail = "img/unity/cover3.png" #Thumbnail image

 lead = "This self-guided resource will enable you and your student's to build and work with Unity and C#.Net using Visual Studio.
 Please download Unity and Visual Studio before starting this document." # Lead text comments = false # Enable Disqus comments for specific page